Cifas Marker Removal Solicitor

 Insurance Claims Fraud

-If a monetary insurance claim is sought but incorrect information is provided, this marker lasting for up to six years may be filed.
+If you seek a monetary insurance claim but provide incorrect information, this marker may be filed, lasting up to six years.

 -